 Care for Old Pergola

-There is a big chance that this could also have an aftermath in areas where it connects the home if your old pergola has visible signs of wood rot or rust.
+There is a big chance that this could also have aftermath in areas where it connects the home if your old pergola has visible signs of wood rot or rust.

 As they are concealed by the old form that could require repair or replace, it’s these areas that cannot always be spotted.

 Do it yourself repair can be done but make sure you are rightfully knowledgeable on what to do.
-If the damage cannot be handled by yourself, better seek the aid of the professionals on what the proper way to manage the repair.
+If the damage cannot be handled by yourself, better seek the aid of the professionals on the proper way to manage the repair.
 Experts can give you cost estimates on what to be replaced or what’s the best repair that is suited for your wooden pergola.